FlavScents AInsights Entry for Verdyl Acetate (CAS: 5413-60-5)

 2. Sensory Profile

-Verdyl acetate is known for its fresh, green, and woody odor with a subtle fruity nuance.
-It is often described as having a moderate intensity and good diffusion, making it suitable for both impact and background roles in fragrance compositions.
-The compound is typically used to impart a natural, leafy freshness to formulations.
+- Odor and Flavor Descriptors: Verdyl acetate is characterized by a fresh, green, and woody aroma with subtle floral undertones.
+It is often described as having a moderate intensity and good diffusion, making it suitable for both top and middle notes in fragrance compositions.

-Taste and odor thresholds for verdyl acetate are not well-documented in the literature, but it is generally used at low concentrations due to its potent sensory characteristics.
+- Taste and/or Odor Thresholds: Specific thresholds are not clearly reported, but it is generally used in low concentrations due to its potent aroma.

 Citation hooks: FlavScents; peer-reviewed sensory literature